Mitsumasa Anno

 Mitsumasa Anno (安野 光雅, Anno Mitsumasa) was a Japanese illustrator and writer of children's books, known best for picture books with few or no words.
 He received the international Hans Christian Andersen Medal in 1984 for his "lasting contribution to children's literature."

 Life

-Anno was born in 1926 in Tsuwano, a small town in Shimane Prefecture, Japan and grew up there.
+Anno was born in 1926 in Tsuwano, a small town in Shimane Prefecture, Japan where he grew up.
 As a student at a regional high school, he studied art, drawing, and the writings of Hermann Hesse.

 During World War II, Anno was drafted into the Japanese army.
 After the war, Anno earned a degree from the Yamaguchi Teacher Training College (a predecessor of Yamaguchi University) in 1948.
 He taught mathematics for ten years in an elementary school in Tokyo before beginning a career illustrating children's books.

 Anno lived in Japan with his wife, Midori.
 They had two children, Masaichiro and Seiko.
 He died on 24 December 2020 from cirrhosis of the liver.